-- To eliminate redundancy and potential update anomalies, one can identify generic templates called "normal forms" - ❖ If a relation is in a certain normal form (Boyce-Codd Normal Form (BCNF), third normal form (3NF) etc.), it is known that certain kinds of redundancy are avoided/minimized. - This can be used to help us decide whether decomposing the relation will help. - Role of FDs in detecting redundancy: - Consider a relation R with 3 attributes, ABC. - No FDs hold: There is no redundancy here. - Given A → B: Several tuples could have the same A value, and if so, they'll all have the same B value!
+- To eliminate redundancy and potential update anomalies, one can identify generic templates called "normal forms" - If a relation is in a certain normal form (BCNF, 3NF etc.), it is known that certain kinds of problems are avoided/minimized.
+This can be used to help us decide whether decomposing the relation will help. - Role of FDs in detecting redundancy: - Consider a relation R with 3 attributes, ABC. - No FDs hold: There is no redundancy here. - Given A \rightarrow B: Several tuples could have the same A value, and if so, they'll all have the same B value!